selezne/Visualization_project/README.md

 # Visualization_project
 The goal of the project is to follow the steps from the fivethirtyeight.com article on ratings and see if we can come to the same conclusions as the article.
-Let's determine if Fandango provided inflated ratings in 2015 in order to sell more tickets.
+Let's determine if Fandango provided inflated ratings in 2015 in order to sell more tickets.We will study in detail the distribution of ratings of various films on various specialized sites.
+The datasets used in the notebook are attached.